wangjr03/FLAMINGO/README.md

 *max_iter*: The maximum number of iterations for the assembling algorithm. default 500.<br>

 *hic_data_high*: Optional.
-The high resolution HiC data in sparse matrix
+The high-resolution HiC data in sparse matrix
           format.
 Only required if the file_format is 'sparse matrix'.<br>

 *norm_low*: Optional.
-The normalization vector for the low resolution
+The normalization vector for the low-resolution
           Hi-C data.
 Only required if the file_format is 'sparse matrix'.<br>

 *norm_high*: Optional.
-The normalization vector for the high resolution
+The normalization vector for the high-resolution
           Hi-C data.
 Only required if the file_format is 'sparse matrix'.<br>